PIRL

 A command line just like the Command_Line field.
 If the procedure defined by the Command_Line field fails to complete successfully, then the procedure defined by the On_Failure field is run.
 No time limit is applied to this procedure.

 A Procedures table may contain the required fields in any order, and it may contain additional fields as desired.
-If a "Description" field is present it is used as a text description of each procedure included in the processing log.
+If a "Description" field is present, which is higly recommended, it is used as a text description of each procedure included in the processing log.
 It is also recommended that a timestamp field be provided that will automatically be updated with the last update time of each record.

 Database Connection Resilience